timesscar/tinyllama-docs/docs/itxllama/getting-started/setup-win98.md

 ### Windows 98 Installation to SATA Drive
 1. Prep SDCard as installer:
     a.
 Extract ISO of windows 98 SE to root of SDCard
     b.
-Download copy of [this repository][itxllama-repo] and extract the ZIP file, place the folder itxllama-main onto the SDCard
+Download the [Windows 98 ITX-Llama Driver Pack][win98-driverpack] and extract the ZIP file, place the folder WIN98-DRV onto the SDCard
     c.
 Place SDCard into ITX Llama
 1. Boot ITX Llama, change BIOS settings so SATA drive is first priority (F1 to enter BIOS)
 1. Under Disk Settings, (use the left and right arrow keys to switch between panes) set :